 Free Active Duty Checking comes with a decent APY and dividend rate, offering you advanced access to your military pay, rebates on ATM fees, and free customizable checks.

-This checking account is an excellent choice for active duty military in comparison with competitors, and the account comes with no monthly fees.
+This checking account is an excellent choice for active-duty military in comparison with competitors, and the account comes with no monthly fees.
 It also comes with all the standard benefits of a Navy Federal checking account, like ATM access, a debit card, online banking, direct deposit, and mobile banking.

 Free EveryDay Checking

 Free EveryDay Checking is the most basic option for banking you can find at Navy Federal Credit Union.
 There is no monthly fee and no minimum balance requirement you’ll have to meet.
-If you want a straightforward checking account which won’t be sunk by fees, then this is an excellent option for you.
+If you want a straightforward checking account that won’t be sunk by fees, then this is an excellent option for you.